-The essential skill in the high bar is the swing.
-Almost every skill in this apparatus,, consist front swing or back swing.
-Thats Why is critical for the gymnast future the correct execution of this element.
+The essential skill on high bar is the swing.
+Almost every skill on this apparatus consists of a front of backswing.
+That’s why it’s critical for a gymnast’s future to be able to execute a proper swing.
 The skill starts at the highest point of the backswing.
-The body is in hollow position, head is “neutral”.
-At the bottom of the swing the gymnast arch slightly, than makes a whip and continues the move in hollow position.
+The gymnast should be in a hollow body position with their head neutral.
+At the bottom of the swing the gymnast should arch slightly, making a whip.
+They should then return to the hollow position in the front swing.
 There are modifications of the tap swing.
-For the flyaway, the tap should be before the reaching suspension.
-If the gymnast needs to accelerate the swing of the giant, the tap might be even slightly after the suspension.
-After the tap the body of the gymnast continues in hollow till the top of the front swing.
-After that follows back swing.
-Till he bottom of the back swing the body is exact tight.
-After the suspension begin hollow to slight pike and the athlet shift over the wrists.
-It helps him/her to remain on the bar.
-The back swing finishes at the very top of the move in hollow position.
+For example, in a flyaway, the tap should be prior to reaching suspension.
+If the gymnast needs to accelerate the swing for a giant, the tap may be slightly after the suspension.
+After the tap the gymnast’s body should continue in hollow until the top of the swing.
+After this follows the back swing.
+Until the bottom of the back swing the body should be exactly tight.
+After the suspension, the gymnast begins to hollow and become slightly piked while they shift their wrists.
+This prevents them from slipping off while regrasping.
+The back swing finishes at the very top of the move in the hollow position.

 The skill begins at the top of the backswing, when the front swing starts.
 The body is in hollow position.
 In the bottom of the swing the gymnast provide the tap swing.
 Ad direct the swing in diagonal to desire turn direction.
 Leading part of the turn are the toes.
 The turn starts from the turn in hollow position.
 The turning arm is tight, the wrist is shifting and provide the pressure against the bar.
 When the turn is completed, the gymnast regrasp the bar in blocking action in a mixed grip.
 Turning arm shift from undergrip to overgrip and the gymnast is ready for the next skill in front swing.
 During the execution, shoulders angle is open.and neutral head position.
 During the all skill, except tap swing, the body of the gymnast is in hollow position.
 Shifhting the wrist of the turning arm provide the support, which helps block against the bar.
 Half turn and half turn hops are basic, “profiled” skill, which help to feel the bar and swing better, creates experience and knowledge how to turn in front swing, which is essential for blind change, quast, ginger and etc.

-The Baby Giant is similar to the second part of the free hip circle.
-In front swing, from the lower vertical, the gymnast kick upward strongly their legs over and behind the rail.
-Simultaneously increases the shoulders angle.
-During the move shift wrists with tight arms.
-The body is in hollow position.
+The Baby Giant is similar to the second part of a free hip circle.
+In the front swing, from the lower vertical, the gymnast kicks upward strongly from their legs over and behind the rail.
+Simultaneously increase the shoulder angle.
+During the move, shift wrists with tight arms.
+The body is in a hollow position.
 The skill finishes in front support, hips do not touch the bar.
-Eventually the gymnast continues with undershoot or bail front swing.
+Eventually, the gymnast continues with undershoot or bail front swing.

 The skill starts at the highest point of the backswing.
-In front swing the gymnast perform tap at very bottom.
-After the tap, the gymnast direct his/her feet to the desire direction.
-Turns begin with the toes and the hip.
-When the gymnast approach the highest point of the upward swing, releases the body and finishes the 180° turn.
-The follows regrasp the bar in hollow position.
-In all the move the body is in hollow position, exception is made at tap swing.
+In the front swing the gymnast should perform a tap at the very bottom.
+After the tap, the gymnast should direct his/her feet to the desired direction.
+The turn begins with the toes and the hip.
+When the gymnast approaches the highest point of the upward swing, they should release their body and finish the 180° turn.
+Next follows the regrasp of the bar in a hollow position.
+For all the move, the body is in a hollow position, except during the tap swing.

-Chinese tap intends to accelerate the speed of the back giant prior to the dismount.
-In suspension with their hands the gymnasts pull the bar and cut the trajectory of the giant.
-In upward swing should gradually pike the body till reach the maximum at the higher vertical.
-The move is very similar to early toe-on.
+The Chinese tap intends to accelerate the speed of the back giant prior to the dismount.
+In suspension with their hands, the gymnast pulls the bar and cuts the trajectory of the giant.
+In the upward swing, they should gradually pike the body until it reaches the maximum point in the higher vertical.
+The move is very similar to an early toe-on.
 The piking could be increased more than 90°.
-In handstand begins the opposite move.
-The downswing goes with pushing back the rail and opening of the gian.
-Tap is powerful with strong arch from the hips.
-The tap should finish earlier at around lower vertical.
-Follows upswing in strong hollow body position and dismount.
-If the initial closing is correct, it gives natural exact timing for the following tap.
+In the handstand begins the opposite move.
+The downswing happens with a push back on the rail and opening of the body for the giant.
+The tap should be powerful with a strong arch from the hips.
+The tap should finish earlier, around lower vertical.
+Next follows an upswing in a strong hollow body position and the dismount.
+If the initial closing is correct, it naturally gives the exact timing for the following tap.

-Blind change is identical to the half turn to handstand.
-The difference is that the gymnast pass through handstand and places the free hand in undergrip.
-The skill begins at the top of the backswing, when the front swing starts or back giant.
-The body is in hollow position.
-In the bottom of the swing the gymnast provide the tap swing.
-Direct the swing in diagonal to desire turn direction.
-Leading part of the turn are the toes.
-The turning arm is tight, the wrist is shifting and provide the pressure against the bar.
-When the turn is completed, the gymnast regrasp the bar in under grip.
-The turn starts before handstand and finish at handstand.
-During the execution, shoulders angle is open.and neutral head position.
-During the all skill, except tap swing, the body of the gymnast is in hollow position.
-Shifhting the wrist of the turning arm provide the support, which helps block against the bar.
+A blind change is nearly identical to a half turn to handstand.
+The difference is that the gymnast passes through handstand and places the free hand in undergrip.
+The skill begins at the top of the backswing when the front swing starts (or back giant).
+The body is in a hollow position.
+In the bottom of the swing, the gymnast provides the tap swing.
+Direct the swing in a diagonal toward the desired turn direction.
+The leading part of the turn is the toes.
+The turning arm is tight, the wrist is shifts and provides the pressure against the bar.
+When the turn is completed, the gymnast regrasps the bar in an undergrip.
+The turn starts before handstand and finishes at handstand.
+During the execution, the shoulder angle should be open and the head in a neutral position.
+Throughout all of the skill (except the tap), the body of the gymnast is in a hollow position.
+Shifting the wrist of the turning arm provides the support, which helps block against the bar.

-The pirouette begins form front giant.
-From lower vertical,in upswing body gradually pikes in hollow position.
-The angle of shoulders is open.
-Arms are pushing the bar and the wrists shifting order to receive better support.
-The gymnast moves to desired direction of the turn.
-After the horizontal in upswing starts half turn around the holding arm.
+The pirouette begins from a front giant.
+From the lower vertical, in the upswing, the body gradually pikes in a hollow position.
+The angle of the shoulders is open.
+The arms are pushing the bar and the wrists should shift for better support.
+The gymnast moves to the desired direction of the turn.
+After horizontal in the upswing starts half turn around on the holding arm.
 The body transitions from hollow to straight during the turn.
-The turn finishes in handstand.
-The head is slightly open, watches the rail.
+The turn finishes in a handstand.
+The head is slightly open and eyes should be watching the rail.
 The turning arm is tight.
-It is important to emphasize - the angle of the shoulders are open, shift the wrists in order to obtain the support onto the bar, the body is transferring in diagonal around the turning arm, the turn finishes early.
+It's important to emphasize - the angle of the shoulders should be open, the wrists should shift in order to obtain enough support on the bar, the body should transfer itself in a diagonal direction around the turning arm and the turn should finish early.

 For doing Yamawaki gymnast needs high back swing.
 It could be made by standing with stemme, with free hip stemme, by a front giant.
 At horizontal on the downswing, the heels begin to lead the swing with the back pressure exerted against the bar by the hands ensuring an arch.
 The heels continue to lead until just prior to the bottom of the swing.
 At this point, the hips relax and the body turns backwards in a hollow through the bottom dragging with a lead through the upper back and shoulders and releasing into a tight arch and secondary heel drive toward the handstand.
 This secondary heels drive shortens the body and creates a turnover dynamics that will accelerate the body toward the horizontal...

-From suspension, the gymnast performs chin-up.
-Raises the legs over the bar and places the hips onto the rail.
-Legs continue rotate down, the gymnast shift their wrists, and raises their body till reach support.
-At the last part of the skill arms are getting tight.
-Essential for the pullover is chin up, legs lift and shifting the wrists.
+From suspension, the gymnast performs a chin-up.
+Next, they raise the legs over the bar and place their hips onto the rail.
+Legs continue to rotate down, the gymnast shifts their wrists, and raises their body until they reach support.
+At the last part of the skill, the arms should get tight.
+Essential skills for the pullover are chin-ups, leg-lifts, and shifting of the wrists.

-In support position the gymnast compress their body in maximum piked position.
-Lift the legs up in lean the shoulder at the same time.
+In the support position, the gymnast compresses their body into a maximum piked position.
+Lift the legs up, and lean the shoulder at the same time.
 Arms are tight.
-Than follows strong back swing upward.
-The body is straight and slightly arch.
-Legs and arms are tight, the head is in middle position.
-The gymnast pushes back the bar and cleans the shoulders angle.
-The skill finishes in handstand.
+Then follows a strong back swing upward.
+The body is straight and slightly arched.
+Legs and arms are tight, the head is in the middle position.
+The gymnast pushes back on the bar and cleans their shoulder angle.
+The skill finishes in a handstand.